redhat-appstudio/application-service/README.md

 # Hybrid Application Service (HAS)
-An Kubernetes operator to create and manage applications and control the lifecycle of applications.
+An Kubernetes operator to create and manage applications and control the lifecycle of applications..

 ## Building & Testing